andrew-noble/book-notes/README.md

 # Book Notes Project

-This is a small project I did to practice working with a full application stack: frontend templating uses EJS, backend is express.js, and database is PostgreSQL.
+This is a small project I did to practice working with a full application stack: frontend uses React and tailwind, backend is express.js, and database is PostgreSQL.
 Basically, this app allows the user to record books they've read and what they think of them.
 I also experimented with scss for the first time in this project.